Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

 The island has a tragic history as a leper colony during the 19th century.

-If you’re planning to sail there, bookmark these tips to visit Spinalonga island.
-Spinalonga is a fortified island that can be seen in less than an hour sailing from the nearby villages of Plaka or Elounda, as well as from the port of Agios Nikolaos.
+If you’re planning to sail there, bookmark these tips to visit Spinalonga Island.
+Spinalonga is a fortified island that can be seen in less than an hour.
+You need to sail from the nearby villages of Plaka or Elounda, or also from Agios Nikolaos.

 The island’s past goes back in time to the Venetian times, long before becoming an infamous reclusion place for those affected by leprosy.

 After the Venetians surrendered to the Ottoman Empire (1669), Spinalonga remained in the hands of the Venetians until 1715.
 The island has been an Archaeological Site since the 1970s.